Welcome To APAC BUILDERS EQUIPMENT

 As per the OSHA and various safety laws, an employer is accountable for providing personal fall protection to workers working on a pole or at a certain high point.

-a) Full-body Harness
+a) Full-Body Harness

 b) Lanyard

-figure 3-lanyardfigure 3: lanyard
+figure 3 lanyard

-c) Anchorage Connector
+c) Anchorage

-figure 4-anchoragefigure 4: anchorage
+figure 4 anchorage

 Nowadays, personal fall protection devices are available in a variety of types.